AtharvaGholkar/DataAnalysisProjects/DataWithDanny_PizzaRunner_SQL_CaseStudy/Case_study_1/README.md

 6. What was the average speed for each runner for each delivery and do you notice any trend for these values?
 7. What is the successful delivery percentage for each runner?

-# :speech_balloon: C. Ingredient Optimisation
+# :question: C. Ingredient Optimisation

 1. What are the standard ingredients for each pizza?
 2. What was the most commonly added extra?